-Each session culminated in a final performance for friends and family!
+Each session culminates in a final performance for friends and family!

 CLASS 1: 9:00-9:45 AM